Lyndseyfin/-19-PWA-Online-Offline-Budget-Trackers/README.md

 # 19-PWA-Online-Offline-Budget-Trackers

 # Description
-User will be able to track my withdrawals and deposits with or without a data/internet connection so that their account balance is accurate, especially when traveling.
-This gives users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+User will be able to track withdrawals and deposits with or without a data/internet connection so that their account balance is accurate, especially when traveling.
+This gives users a fast and easy way to track their money, allowing them to access that information anytime is even more important.
 Having offline functionality is paramount to our applications success.

 # Table of Contents
 1. [Title](Title)